Phoenix4582/WebAssignment/README.md

 -SVG: B;

 Since I did not use static images for most of the implementation apart from the login page, I only implemented GIMP for resizing and modifying the resolution of the original image.
-SVG is basically implemented on the sidebar of admin.html from Font Awesome website.
+SVG is basically implemented on the sidebar of admin.html from Font Awesome website and the favicon of the webpage.

 -SERVER: A-;